RobinHankin/clifford/README.md

   - D. Hestenes 1987. *Clifford algebra to geometric calculus*, Kluwer.
   - J. Snygg 2010. *A new approach to differential geometry using Clifford’s geometric algebra*.
 Berghauser.
+  - C. Perwass 2009. *Geometric algebra with applications in engineering*.
+Springer.

 # Further information